-Fair value risk includes exposure to fluctuations in the fair market value of the Company's investments.
 Included in corporate investments are investee companies for which the fair values have been estimated based on assumptions that may not be supported by observable market prices.
-The most significant unobservable inputs for fair value measurement are earnings before interest, taxes, depreciation and amortization ("EBITDA") and the earnings multiple which is applied to the EBITDA in each individual investee company.
+The most significant unobservable inputs for fair value measurement is either revenue or earnings before interest, taxes, depreciation and amortization ("EBITDA") and the multiple which is applied to either revenue or EBITDA in each individual investee company.
 In determining the appropriate multiple, Clairvest considers i) public company multiples for companies in the same or similar businesses; ii) where information is known and believed to be reliable, multiples at which recent transactions in the industry occurred; and iii) multiples at which Clairvest invested directly or indirectly in the company, or for follow-on investments or financings.
-The resulting multiple is adjusted, if necessary, to take into account differences between the investee company and those the Company selected for comparisons and factors include public versus private company, company size, same versus similar business, as well as with respect to the sustainability of the company's earnings and current economic environment, including an estimate of the potential impact of COVID-19.
-Earnings multiples used are based on public company valuations as well as private market multiples for comparable companies.
-Earnings are based on the last twelve-month EBITDA and if necessary, adjusted for any non-recurring items such as, restructuring expenses and annualized pro-forma adjustments from recently completed acquisitions.
-Adjustments to EBITDA may also consider forecasted impacts arising from the current economic environment or recent developments of the investee company.
-The potential effects to the carrying value of the Company's investments are further described in note 17 to the consolidated financial statements.
+The resulting multiple is adjusted, if necessary, to consider differences between the investee company and those the Company selected for comparisons and factors include public versus private company, company size, same versus similar business, as well as with respect to the sustainability of the company's earnings and current economic environment.
+Revenue or earnings multiples used are based on public company valuations as well as private market multiples for comparable companies.
+Revenues are based on current run-rates adjusted for non-recurring items.
+Earnings are based on the last twelve-month EBITDA and, if necessary, adjusted for any non-recurring items such as restructuring expenses and annualized pro-forma adjustments from recently completed acquisitions.
+Adjustments to revenue or EBITDA may also consider forecasted impacts arising from the current economic environment or recent developments of the investee company.